mtlynch/mediagoblin/docs/source/pluginwriter/api.rst

 -----------------------

 It's possible to add static resources for your plugin.
-Say your plugin needs some special javascript and images... how to provide them?
+Say your plugin needs some special JavaScript and images... how to provide them?
 Then how to access them?
 MediaGoblin has a way!